 Borrowing costs are capitalised as part of the cost of a qualifying asset if they are directly attributable to the acquisition, construction or production of that asset.
 Capitalisation of borrowing cost commences when the activities to prepare the asset for its intended use or sale are in progress and the expenditures and borrowing costs are incurred.
 Borrowing costs are capitalised until the assets are substantially completed for their intended use or sale.
-All other borrowing costs that an entity incurs in connection with the borrowing of funds.
+All other borrowing costs are expensed in the period they occur.
+Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.